 One popular reason people choose to add on one of these special events is to celebrate something special.

 Traveling to Walt Disney World for a birthday, anniversary, or graduation?
 One of the events listed above are a fun way to mark the occasion.

 Maximize short trips

 If you have a short trip and want to maximize your time in the parks (so you can knock out as many attractions as possible!), spending extra for an event like After Hours can help you do just that.

 The smaller crowds (and lower wait times and lines) that are found during these events means you can get a lot of stuff done in a short period of time.

 Think of it in terms of the total number of attractions you’ll be able to ride (and not how many hours you’ll be in the park).

 If you are a frequent visitor to the Walt Disney World Resort, special events are a great way to try something new.

-The holiday parties are a lot of fun (especially if you enjoy unique characters!) and both the regular After Hours and Villains After Hours are fantastic opportunities to explore the park without having to walk shoulder-to-shoulder with the crowds.
+The holiday parties are a lot of fun (especially if you enjoy unique characters!) and After Hours is a fantastic opportunity to explore the park without having to walk shoulder-to-shoulder with the crowds.